Auditware/web3-opsec-standard/requirements/03-communications-socials.md

 **SP-CS-007: Critical Operations Confirmations**
 - Internal operations coordination must be confirmed in a secure channel (camera-on video calls, end-to-end encrypted chats, in person)
 - Redundant channels for confirmation of operational details are recommended

+**SP-CS-008: Organization Identity**
+ - Organization members must perform all email communication using official emails
+ - Externally verifiable PGP keys should be used to sign emails for external parties to verify authenticity of organization emails
+ - External direct messaging profiles must be linked to from trusted sources (e.g. company websites or well-established social media accounts)